 Instead, gently guide them and encourage taking on skills, but allow them to find out which of them ignites their passion.
-Then when they do find something they love, it’s important that you encourage them to develop it – who knows, it may even lead to a career opportunity one day.
+Then when they do find something they love, you must encourage them to develop it – who knows, it may even lead to a career opportunity one day.
 Here are some ways to encourage your children to take on skills without being too pushy:

 Encourage them to start young